themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 >
 > {{ theme:partial src="image" title="I feel bloated." show="{{ number }}" file="but-slow.png" }}
 >
-> Despite being very helpful during development (remember, your web inspector only shows you the CSS - try finding that styling bug without the Sass line numbers) you probably don't need all that nice breathing room and helpful commenting cluttering up your production stylesheet.
+> Despite being very helpful during development (remember, your web inspector only shows you the CSS ([for now](https://developers.google.com/chrome-developer-tools/docs/css-preprocessors)) - try finding that styling bug without the Sass line numbers) you probably don't need all that nice breathing room and helpful commenting cluttering up your production stylesheet.
 >
 > You can get a nice compressed version of your CSS file for your production site by running `compass compile --output-style compressed --force` which will minimize file size (usually it's about 1/3 the size of the uncompressed version) speed up your site for bandwidth-limited visitors.
 >